-These lights warn that when there is a problem somewhere in the traction control system.
+This light warns that there is a problem somewhere in the traction control system or the vehicle skid control system.

-The lights will come on when the ignition key is turned to "ON", and will go off after about a few seconds.
+The light will come on when the ignition key is turned to "ON" and will go off after a few seconds.